HAWAII FAST FACTS

-Airport/s: The Honolulu International Airport is the main airport for flights that travel to Hawaii.
+International Airport/s: The Honolulu International Airport is the main airport for flights that travel to Hawaii.
+Other international airports in Hawaii are Hilo International Airport and Kona International Airport.

 Visa Required: All US citizens can travel to Hawaii without a passport.
 For other tourists, your visa requirements fo travel to Hawaii will vary based on country of origin.
 You can learn more about entry requirements for travel to Hawaii here.

 International Driver’s License Accepted?
 Any driver’s license issued from another country, as long as written in English, is recognized in Hawaii.